nyaruka/gojunebug/README.md

 # GoJunebug
 This is a proof of concept of using golang for an SMPP gateway like Kannel.
-It is just a proof of concept and doesn't actually do all that much yet.
+It doesn't do much of anything yet, it is mostly for me learning Go.

 ## Running
 First update junebug.conf to have the appropriate settings.
 Specifically make sure all the revelant directories exit.